Restoration of the Secession

 The Secession building is one of the most imposing works of Art Nouveau in Austria.
-Around three decades after the last general restoration, we have initiated a fresh round of measures to rehabilitate and modernize the heritage-protected building.
+Around three decades after the last general restoration, we have rehabilitated and modernizde the heritage-protected building.

 Restoration of the dome and façade

-Rehabilitation of the façade and restoration of the dome starts in early December.
-The wrought-iron structure with a diameter of 28 feet will be dismantled for repair and enhancement of the supporting framework.
-Specialists will also resurface and regild the 2500 leaves and 311 berries.
-The dome is scheduled to be put back in place after ca. 6 months.
+Rehabilitation of the façade and restoration of the dome started in early December 2017.
+The wrought-iron structure with a diameter of 28 feet was dismantled for repair and enhancement of the supporting framework.
+Specialists were resurfacing and regilding the 2500 leaves and 311 berries.
+The dome was put back in place in Mid-May 2018.

 Additional rehabilitation measures

-We plan to complete the renovation project in the fall of 2018.
-During this period, the Secession will remain open to visitors and continue to present exhibitions.
-However, for technical reasons, selected parts of the building will be closed intermittently.
-Working with Adolf Krischanitz, who also oversaw the most recent general restoration in 1985–86, we have drawn up the following list of measures:
+The renovation project was completed in the summer of 2018.
+Working with architect Adolf Krischanitz, who also oversaw the most recent general restoration in 1985–86, we have drawn up the following list of measures: